GOP picks Jacksonville, Florida, for Trump convention speech

 The RNC had spent the last week scouting locations after North Carolina Gov. Roy Cooper rejected Trump’s demand that the convention be allowed to take place Aug.
 24-27 without social distancing measures.

-The Jacksonville area, home to a major military base, has a population of about 1.5 million.
-Mayor Len Curry is a former chairperson of the state Republican Party, and the area is the home base of GOP Gov. Ron DeSantis, a key Trump ally.
+The Jacksonville area is one of the state’s most populous, with 1.5 million residents, but it doesn’t have the glitz of Miami or the worldwide familiarity of Orlando.
+The community has tilted from the solidly conservative bastion it once was to the more politically diverse place it now is.
+While the area’s population is still mostly white, 21% of its 1.5 million residents are black and 9% are Latino, according to the U.S. Census Bureau.

-“Florida is honored to host this special event where we will celebrate the re-nomination of President Donald J. Trump,” DeSantis said in a statement Thursday.
+“Florida is honored to host this special event where we will celebrate the re-nomination of President Donald J. Trump,” DeSantis said.
 “Jacksonville is a great city that will showcase Florida’s energy, facilities, entrepreneurship and commitment to bring together the delegates of the Republican Party at a historic time in our nation’s history.”

-“The opportunity to highlight all our city has to offer and the tremendous economic impact is one I enthusiastically welcome, and we look forward to hosting an exciting event for all delegates and guests to enjoy,” Curry said in a statement provided by the RNC.
+Jacksonville Mayor Lenny Curry, a former chair of the state Republican Party, tweeted a video announcing his city’s selection for Trump’s speech.
+He said Jacksonville would be prepared and ready.

+“What city would take on the Republican National Convention with just 75 days to pull it off?” he asked.
+“Probably not many.
+But Jacksonville isn’t just any city.”

-Florida’s prize of 29 electoral votes is considered crucial to Trump’s bid for a second term.
-That celebration could generate at least $100 million in revenues for the host city, perhaps more.
+In a statement provided by the RNC, Curry also touted the “tremendous economic impact” from hosting the event.
+The celebration could generate at least $100 million in revenues for the host city, perhaps more.

 But Ben Frazier, a black activist with the Northside Coalition of Jacksonville, said the event would be disruptive to the city during a time of racial tension and a pandemic.